Malcolm Fraser: Marriage and children

 On 9 December 1956, Fraser married Tamara "Tamie" Beggs, who was almost six years his junior.
 They had met at a New Year's Eve party, and bonded over similar personal backgrounds and political views.
 The couple had four children together: Mark (b.
 1958), Angela (b.
-1959), Hugh (b.
-1963), and Phoebe (b.
-1966).
+1960), Hugh (b.
+1962), and Phoebe (b.
+1964).
 Tamie frequently assisted her husband in campaigning, and her gregariousness was seen as complementing his more shy and reserved nature.
 She advised him on most of the important decisions in his career, and in retirement he observed that "if she had been prime minister in 1983, we would have won".

+He was the former no. 1 ticket holder for the Carlton Football Club in the AFL.

 Views on religion

 Fraser attended Anglican schools, although his parents were Presbyterian.
 In university he was inclined towards atheism, once writing that "the idea that God exists is a nonsense".
 However, his beliefs became less definite over time and tended towards agnosticism.
 During his political career, he occasionally self-described as Christian, such as in a 1975 interview with The Catholic Weekly.
 Margaret Simons, the co-author of Fraser's memoirs, thought that he was "not religious, and yet thinks religion is a necessary thing".
 In a 2010 interview with her, he said: "I would probably like to be less logical and, you know, really able to believe there is a God, whether it is Allah, or the Christian God, or some other – but I think I studied too much philosophy ... you can never know".